AI4Finance-Foundation/FinRL/README.md

 **Our Mission**: to efficiently automate trading.
 We continuously develop and share codes for finance.

 **Our Vision**: AI community has accumulated an open-source code ocean over the past decade.
-We believe applying these intellectual and engineering properties to finance will initiate a paradigm shift from the conventional trading routine to an automated machine learning approach, even **RLOps in finance**.
+Applying these intellectual and engineering properties to finance will initiate a paradigm shift from the conventional trading routine to an automated machine learning approach, even **RLOps in finance**.

 **FinRL** ([website](https://finrl.readthedocs.io/en/latest/index.html)) is **the first open-source project** to explore the great potential of deep reinforcement learning in finance.
 We help practitioners pipeline a trading strategy using **deep reinforcement learning (DRL)**.